monsieurm/trmnl-lastfm/README.md

  3. Provide your username and your API Key in the settings page of plug-in 3.1.
 Fill your LastFM API Key
 	 3.2.
 Fill yout LastFM username
 	 3.3.
+Select locale for number display
+	 3.4.
 Don't touch any other settings
  4. Save
  5. Listen music and see your LastFM profile